RockitBootcamp/Student-Resources/Misc/Git/01 Git Basics/README.md

 ## Practice

-Git is a Version Control System (VCS) that allows you to keep a history of all modifications to a set of files.
-If a central server is set up (like github), several people can work on a project together in a coordinated way.
+Git is a Version Control System (VCS) that allows you to keep a history of all modifications to the files of a project.
+Developers can also collaborate and share code among each other when a centralized Git server is established.
+GitHub is a website that provides this Git server as a service.

 Each time you commit your changes, Git takes a snapshot of what your files look like, it captures the state of your project, and stores a reference to it.
 If you have files that have not changed, Git simply stores a link to the previously stored file.
 If you have files that have changed, Git stores a new snapshot.
 This allows you to control the revisions and go back to any version necessary.

 ### First-time Git setup

 Install Git
 - Ubuntu users: `$ apt-get install git`
-- Mac users: try running git from the terminal, if you don't have it, it will prompt you to install
+- Mac users: try running `$ git --version` from the terminal, if you don't have git, the terminal will say so.

-You'll need to tell Git about who you are.
-If you don't do this step, Git will bug you all the time to do it.
+You'll need to tell Git about who you are so it can attribute your changes to your name.
+If you don't do this step, git will bug you.

-Type these two commands into bash with your information:
 ```sh
 $ git config --global user.name "John Doe"
 $ git config --global user.email johndoe@example.com